sjifire/website/src/posts/2021-11-26-weather-advisory.md

 ---
 Wind will be out of the south, 25 to 35 knots becoming 30 to 40 knots in the afternoon with heavy rain.

 WATCH for standing water on roads.
-Some roads maybe flooded.
-DO NOT DRIVE THROUGH FLOOD WATER.
+Some roads maybe flooded. **DO NOT DRIVE THROUGH FLOOD WATER**.
 Do not drive through standing or rushing water.
 Do not pass any signs or barriers that show that a road is blocked.

 There will be more blowing debris and with softened ground, be aware of the possibility of downed trees.